 No Super Bowl slump here.
-If week 1 is anything to go by, Kansas City is showing the potential to repeat.
+If week 1 is anything to go by, Kansas City are showing the potential to repeat.

 The Ravens were easily one of the biggest winners of week 1.
 They saw victory with a blowout win over Cleveland, 38-6, and a lot of positives can be taken from their performance.
 Though it is early to say, Lamar looked improved from his 2020 self, throwing more accurately downfield, despite the doubters believing it was all downhill from 2019 for Jackson.
 Their defense, as is made obvious by the scoreline, had an outstanding performance with relatively few mistakes.

-Although CEH will get all the attention for his performance on opening night vs Houston, OSU alum JK Dobbins deserves nothing less than to share the spotlight.
+Although CEH will get all the attention for his performance on opening night vs Houston, almost everything that can be said for the Chiefs rookie can be said for OSU alum JK Dobbins.
 Dobbins may have contributed only 22 yards, but his 2 touchdowns go to show that he will fit his role perfectly in Baltimore.
 The Ravens backfield, and offense in general, has just reached another level from where they were in their 14-2 season.

 New England Patriots

-The Patriots rolled the dice on Cam Newton in the offseason, having let Brady walk.
-Until mere weeks before game-day, Stidham was the assumed starter.
-However, Cam impressed and earned the job.
-Cam and Co. held it together against an underrated Miami defense, and the Patriots defense held the Dolphins to just 11 points- forcing 3 interceptions (including one from the 2019 DPOY Stephon Gilmore).
-They are off to a great start in week 1, especially seeing as Cam had a limited amount of time to learn and adapt to Belichick’s offense.
+The Patriots rolled the dice on Cam in the offseason having let Brady walk, and until mere weeks before gameday, Stidham was the assumed starter.
+But Cam impressed and earnt the job – and he did not disappoint.
+Cam and Co. held it together against an underrated Miami defense, and the Patriots defense held the Dolphins to just 11 points, forcing 3 interceptions (including one from the 2019 DPOY).
+They are off to a great start in week 1, especially seeing as Cam had a limited amount of time to learn and adapt to Belichicks offense.

-This game showed that there is hope yet for the Patriots to see some sort of success within just a year of moving on from their franchise quarterback.
-If Newton wasn’t motivated enough before by his critics and little interest drawn prior to the Pats snagging him, the snatching of his chain by the defeated Miami players certainly added fuel to the fire.
-Expect big things from Cam this season.
+This game showed that there is hope yet for the Patriots to see some sort of success within just a year of moving on from their franchise quarterback, and if Newton wasn’t motivated enough before by his critics and little interest drawn prior to the Pats snagging him, the snatching of his chain by the defeated Miami players certainly added fuel to the fire.
+Expect big things from Cam.

-The Steelers have a lot to be excited about this season, as sleeper Super Bowl candidates, and their defensive display against the Giants can be added to the list.
-While the Giants may not be the biggest challenge for the Steelers to show themselves off against, the fact that they held arguably the league’s best running back to just 6 yards off 15 carries, sacked Daniel Jones three times, and picked him off twice must be appreciated.
-Plus, a supposedly washed-up Big Ben returned from injury with little prep and posted 229 yards and 3 TDs, and Benny Snell Jr. stepped up when Conner left the game early, rushing for 113 yards.
-This Steelers squad is one that is built to last, but going off this performance, they should be more than capable of withstanding the challenge of facing Melvin Gordon, David Johnson, and Derrick Henry in the coming weeks.
+The Steelers have a lot to be excited about this season as sleeper Superbowl candidate, and their defensive display against the Giants can be added to the list.
+While the Giants may not be the biggest challenge for the Steelers to show themselves off against, the fact that they held arguably the league’s best running back to just 6 yards off 15 carries, sacked Daniel Jones three times, and picked him off twice must be appreicated.
+Plus, a supposedly washed-up Big Ben returned from injury with little prep and posted 229 yards and 3 TD’s, and Benny Snell Jr. stepped up when Conner left the game early, rushing for 113 yards.
+This Steelers squad is one that is built to last, but going off this performance, they should be more than capable of withstanding the challenge of facing Melvin Gordon, David Johnson and Derrick Henry in the coming weeks.

 Las Vegas Raiders